League-of-Foundry-Developers/foundry-vtt-types/CONTRIBUTING.md

 ## Final Words

-If you've made it this far: Thanks for reading and for trying contribute.
+If you've made it this far: Thanks for reading and for trying to contribute.
 It is much appreciated.
 We're hoping to see you soon on the League Discord!